California desert comes alive with wildflower 'superbloom'

-Anza-Borrego Desert State Park in California is ablaze with colorful wildflower blooms thanks to 7 inches of winter rain (a few inches more than usual for Borrego).
-The Washington Post reports that it's the most prolific bloom since 1999.
+Anza-Borrego Desert State Park in California is ablaze with colorful wildflower blooms thanks to a steady amount of winter rain.

-“This is shaping up to be a great wildflower year!” the park wrote on its Facebook page on March 3. “…desert lilies are spectacular, and other annuals are coming along nicely!
-Make plans now to visit near the middle of the month.”
+"It’s been an unusual season in that we’ve had rain every month — in abundance — since October 2018," Betsy Knaak, executive director of the Anza-Borrego Desert Natural History Association Knaak, told NBC 7.
+"And it’s the right kind of rain — soaking, consistent rain.
+We’ve also had cooler than normal weather for a long time."

 The state park is the largest in California, featuring 500 miles of dirt roads, 12 wilderness areas and miles of hiking trails.
 You'll see flowers in bloom immediately as you arrive in the parking lot and at the visitors center.